Programs offered through Free College

 Criminal Justice Degree

-Teacher Education Degree
+Teacher Education Degree (Associate of Arts)

 The Paralegal Program is designed to prepare students for employment in a law environment in both public and private sectors.
 The paralegal graduate will be performing legal preparations, such as closings, hearings, trials, and corporate meetings.
 Other duties include the gathering of relevant facts of cases, identifying appropriate laws and decisions, organizing information, and preparing legal arguments.